 The Connection Between a Clean house and a Relaxed mind

 A clean house will provide benefits for both your mind and your body.
 While cleaning a living space, our bodies and minds are active.
 Cleaning is also a productive way to get a bit of exercise while at home.
 One study shows that the condition of someone’s residence drives more physical activity than improving the sidewalks, lighting, and other elements of a neighborhood.
 Once the house is clean, our minds tend to relax and feel more satisfied.
 We may even be inspired to start another energizing activity.
 A clean house is also helpful for our sleep; clean bedsheets and a tidied room will create a more comfortable environment, reducing stress and anxiety.
 Additionally, try opening the windows to let the fresh air in once in a while.
 This eliminates mold growth and helps keep your home relatively free of dust.
 Be mindful of toxicity when buying household cleaning products and avoid using synthetic air fresheners or using outdoor shoes indoors.
 Consider adding filters for drinking water, diffusing essential oils, and washing bed sheets and towels often.
 When our environment is clean and free of clutter, our minds are more productive and focused.

 Ultimately, a nurturing and inspiring environment creates the opportunity for greater peace and potential within ourselves.
-Remember, you can always adopt “hygge” by simply dedicating time to discover what makes you feel calm and happy at home.
+Remember, you can always adopt a hygge approach by simply dedicating time to discover what makes you feel calm and happy at home.
 With candles, plants, a cozy corner and good company, you will surely have a good start.